 Student Handbook: Introduction

-Dear Undergraduate and Graduate Students:
+Dear Undergraduate and Graduate Students,

 This Student Handbook, hereafter referred to as "Handbook," contains college policies, guidelines, and procedures relating to campus life.
 Students are responsible for knowing the information contained in the Handbook and are bound to the policies, guidelines, and procedures as soon as they become a Wheelock student.
 The policies, guidelines, procedures, and other information contained in the Handbook are not intended to, nor do they, create any contractual rights for students or other members of the College community.
 The College reserves the right to change any of the policies, guidelines, procedures, and other information contained in the Handbook at any time.
-If you have questions regarding any of these policies, guidelines, procedures, or other information, please contact the Student Life Office.
+If you have questions regarding any of these policies, guidelines, procedures, or other information, please contact the Office of Student Life.

 NOTICE OF NON-DISCRIMINATION